Hatfield Chase: Development

 The region was still affected by wintertime flooding in the 18th century, and the civil engineer John Smeaton was asked to make an assessment.
 He produced reports in September 1764 and October 1776, which formed the basis for remedial work.
 This was carried out in stages from 1776 until it was completed in 1789.

-Improvements continued in the early 19th century, authorised by several Acts of Parliament.
-The Hatfield Chase Drainage Act of 1813 created two commissioners, who had powers to raise £15,000, to be used for construction work specified by the act, which would be adopted by the Court of Sewers once it was completed.
+Improvements continued in the early 19th century, authorised by several acts of Parliament.
+The Hatfield Chase Drainage Act 1813 created two commissioners, who had powers to raise £15,000, to be used for construction work specified by the act, which would be adopted by the Court of Sewers once it was completed.
 The money was raised by additional taxation on those who benefitted from the works.
 There was also a special engine rate, which was used to finance the operation of a steam-pumping engine in the southern part of the chase.
 The steam engine was sited at Little Hirst in 1848, but experience showed that it needed to be nearer to the drainage district, and so it was moved to Bull Hassocks in 1858.
 A second-hand 40 hp engine drove a 30 ft scoop wheel.

-To improve the drainage of the Chase, an Act of Parliament obtained in 1862 created the Corporation of the Level of Hatfield Chase, which took over the management of the drainage from the individual Participants who had formerly been responsible for it.
+To improve the drainage of the Chase, the Level of Hatfield Chase Act 1862 created the Corporation of the Level of Hatfield Chase, which took over the management of the drainage from the individual Participants who had formerly been responsible for it.
 This act authorised further construction work, including a steam-pumping engine for the northern part of the Chase.
 The areas which were subject to taxation were extended, and the act listed 21 townships and parishes which would be required to pay for the drainage works.
-The jurisdiction of the Court of Sewers was replaced by the meetings of the Corporation in 1862.
-The Corporation spent £8,887 on a new pumping station at Dirtness which was operational by 1865.
+The jurisdiction of the Court of Sewers was replaced by the meetings of the corporation in 1862.
+The corporation spent £8,887 on a new pumping station at Dirtness which was operational by 1865.
 The building contained two compound beam engines, driving a single scoop wheel which was 33.25 by 6 ft and weighed 80 tons.
 Bull Hassocks pumping station was upgraded in 1892.
 Two 48 inch centrifugal pumps were driven by 175 hp steam engines, and when both were running, the station could discharge 300 tons per minute (440 Megalitres per day (Mld)) into the South Engine Drain.
 Diesel engines gave way to electric pumps at Dirtness in 1928, when they were replaced by a Gwynnes Limited pump driven by an electric motor.